etlbox/etlbox.website/doks_v1.8/content/recipes/destinations/mergedestination.md

 dest.MaxCacheSize = 5000;
 ```

-If you want to measure the performance of the `DbMerge` in your environment, [have a look at the DbMerge Performance Recipe](/recipes/performance/dbmerge-performance/).
+If you want to measure the performance and memory consumption of the `DbMerge` in your environment, [have a look at the Database Performance Tester recipe](/recipes/performance/dbmerge-performance/).

 ## DbMerge With Dynamic Object